 - ✓ Municipal Code Title 8 Chapter 1 regulates beach/dune use and activities.
-Municipal Code Title 8 Chapter 3 provides for Sea Turtle Protection. - ✓ Town Council adopted the Recovery Plan in 2003, which was updated in 2014.
-The Disaster Recovery Commission was formed to work with staff to further research certain unresolved issues in the Recovery Plan. - ✓ Town Council adopted the Coastal Protection Area and Transition Area Overlay Zoning Districts. - ✓ The Town installed fences and plantings to support buildup and retention of dunes. - D. Work with SCDHEC OCRM during the update of the Town's Local Comprehensive Beach Management Plan.
+Municipal Code Title 8 Chapter 3 provides for Sea Turtle Protection. - ✓ Town Council adopted the Recovery Plan in 2003, which was updated in 2014. - ✓ Town Council adopted the Coastal Protection Area and Transition Area Overlay Zoning Districts. - ✓ The Town installed fences and plantings to support buildup and retention of dunes. - D. Work with SCDHEC OCRM during the update of the Town's Local Comprehensive Beach Management Plan.